ethz-asl/dynablox/README.md

 # Dynablox
-Real-time detection of diverse dynamic objects in complx environments.
+A map-based Approach for Real-time detection of diverse dynamic objects in complex environments.

 # Table of Contents